MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_sec_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of uncorrectable split completion message data errors is masked.

+#### - UncorrectableDataError

+A single bit that indicates that the reporting of uncorrectable data errors is masked.

+#### - UncorrectableAttributeError

+A single bit that indicates that the reporting of uncorrectable attribute errors is masked.

+#### - UncorrectableAddressError

+A single bit that indicates that the reporting of uncorrectable address errors is masked.

+#### - DelayedTransactionDiscardTimerExpired

+A single bit that indicates that the reporting of the expiration of the delayed transaction discard timer is masked.

+#### - PERRAsserted

+A single bit that indicates that the reporting of PERR# assertions is masked.

+#### - SERRAsserted

+A single bit that indicates that the reporting of SERR# assertions is masked.

-#### - UnexpectedSplitCompletionError
+#### - InternalBridgeError

-A single bit that indicates that the reporting of unexpected split completion errors is masked.
+A single bit that indicates that the reporting of internal bridge errors is masked.

+#### - Reserved

+Reserved for system use.

 ## -remarks